Frequently Asked Questions About The Writing Certificate

 We strongly recommend that you complete all four other requirements before the end of your senior fall semester.
 However, if it is necessary in order to complete the certificate, you may take your final elective course concurrently with the senior seminar.
 Work on a senior thesis or essay may also overlap with the senior seminar.
 If you are completing a thesis while enrolled in the senior seminar, be sure to consult with your thesis advisor about your plans.

-- Senior seminar - enrollment in junior year: I will have completed all Writing Certificate requirements by spring of my junior year except for the senior seminar (WRCT 350).
+- Junior Year Enrollment in Senior Seminar: I will have completed all Writing Certificate requirements by spring of my junior year except for the senior seminar (WRCT 350).
 Can I enroll in the senior seminar in my junior spring, instead of waiting until my senior year?

 - COL and pass/fail courses: As a COL major, I am required to take writing courses pass/fail to count them toward my major.
 Writing Certificate guidelines, however, require that I show a GPA to declare my candidacy for the Writing Certificate; to determine eligibility for the senior seminar; and to show an exemption from Level I classes.
 How do I meet these requirements?